When it comes to bird photography, having the right camera gear is essential. Here is a look at some of the best cameras for bird photography.

 The minimum lens length required for bird photography is determined by the size of the bird.
 The larger the bird, the longer the lens needed for a good photo.
 Most birds can be photographed adequately with a 300 mm lens.
 However, for photographing large birds such as eagles, vultures, and cranes, a 400 mm lens is needed.

-See also Iphone Camera Night Mode
+See also Camera For Nature Photography

 A 400 mm lens is also a good choice for photographing smaller birds from a distance.
 This lens will give you enough reach to capture the bird without having to get too close.